 Soft-close is one of the most popular of sliders in the industry.
-It uses a hydraulic dampener that “catches” the drawer at a certain distance to closing, and then regulates the closure in a slow smooth motion.
-This function both helps with the noise of drawers banging shut, and increases the life of your drawer by greatly reducing the shock that it takes.
+It uses a hydraulic dampener that "catches" the drawer at a certain distance to closing, and then regulates the closure in a slow smooth motion.
+This function both helps with the noise of drawers banging shut, and increases the life of your drawer by greatly reducing the amount of shock it takes.

-There are three main types of hinges; Concealed, Semi-Concealed, and Exposed.
-Depending on what style suits your needs you may want to first find out if your vanity is face framed or frameless.
+There are three main types of hinges: Concealed, Semi-Concealed, and Exposed.
+Depending on what style suits your needs, you may want to first find out if your vanity is face framed or frameless.

 Another popular hinge, these have a piece of the hinge sticking out the side when the doors are closed, usually adorned with a decorative piece.
 Used much more frequently on framed construction, these hinges have a more traditional look than their modern counterpart.

 Exposed hinges are most commonly used solely as a design choice.
 If you are looking for something rustic looking or just want more detail in general, exposed hinges provide the functionality, but with the added decoration that is desired.

 Choosing the handles and knobs for your vanity is one of the final important parts of the process.
 Most of the decisions made here will be your own personal taste.
 However, there are a few things to keep in mind.
 A common idea is to have knobs for doors and pulls for drawers.
 The reasoning being that it is much easier to easier a drawer using your whole hand with a pull as opposed to your fingertips with a knob.
 Some drawers especially your larger ones, may be quite heavy, and to just have your fingertips to open it, might be a little uncomfortable.